Calciferol; Calcitrol; Cholecalciferol; Ergocalciferol

 However, one large clinical study found that taking 200 IU of vitamin D along with 500 mg of calcium twice per day did not reduce the risk of heart attack or stroke.

 Multiple Sclerosis (MS)

-Population studies have found that women who take at least 400 IU of vitamin D daily lower their risk of developing MS. And higher levels of vitamin D in the blood seem to be associated with a lower risk of developing MS in white men and women, although the same may not be true of African American and Hispanic men and women.
+Population studies show that women who take at least 400 IU of vitamin D daily have a lower their risk of developing MS. Higher levels of vitamin D in the blood seem to be associated with a lower risk of developing MS in white men and women, although the same may not be true of African American and Hispanic men and women.
 However, this does not mean that vitamin D supplements will help prevent or treat MS in people.
-Further human studies are needed.
+More research is needed.

 Population studies suggest that people with lower levels of vitamin D have a higher risk of dying from any cause.

 There are two dietary forms of vitamin D: